CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

   The line through $C$ that is perpendicular to $NC$ is the axis of the ellipses of the rings. <br/> The rings are seen from above because the North pole faces the Earth.
 </p>

 We can now also draw the shadow of Saturn on its rings.
-Drawing a line along the vector $\textbf{a}_p$ starting at either edge of Saturn's equator:
+Drawing a line along the vector $\textbf{a}_yz$ starting at either edge of Saturn's equator:

 <p align="center">
   <img width="400" src="https://github.com/CitruzSquared/essays/assets/23460281/33643fc1-a5ee-41c3-99d4-d729d91b89dc"> <br/>